Swedish Hospital offers Doulas to low income patients

 “Some of the ways we do that is through physical comfort measures like massage and breathing techniques and relaxation.
 Some of it is through being that emotional support person,” explains Alt.

+While Lucy King had experienced labor and delivery three times before, this was the first time she had the help of a doula.

-“Honestly I thought it was like for rich people like you know someone who can afford another person there,” says King.
+“Honestly I thought it was like for rich people...someone who can afford another person there,” says King.

-In fact, she wouldn't have been able to afford her Doula if not for a special program at Swedish hospital.
-Subsidized service provides free Doula support to patients to qualify - anyone receiving Medicaid is eligible.
+In fact, she wouldn't have been able to afford her doula if not for a special program at Swedish hospital.
+Subsidized service provides free doula support to patients who qualify.
+Anyone receiving Medicaid is eligible.

-The subsidized service is free for anyone who qualifies but they do require an application from their doctor or the midwife.
-For more information go to http://www.swedish.org/services/doula-serviceshttp://www.swedish.org/services/doula-services
+The subsidized service is free for anyone who qualifies, but they do require an application from their doctor or the midwife.
+Find more information on the Swedish Hospital Doula Services section.

 Copyright 2017 KING